unboxed/unboxed.co/source/blog/2020-05-29-tech-roundup.html.markdown

 # Augmented reality art installations

 Fancy a temporary art installation in your own home?
-The Acute Art app, with new works by new AR artworks by Olafur Eliasson allows you to sip a coffee or a margarita with a colourful puffin perched on the table next to you, or to park a rain cloud above your bed, view your bedroom through the sight and sound of a gentle rain shower or park various other cool artefacts in your immediate surroundings.  <https://app.acuteart.com/>
+The Acute Art app, with new AR artworks by Olafur Eliasson, allows you to sip a coffee with a colourful puffin perched on the table next to you, or to park a rain cloud above your bed, view your bedroom through the sight and sound of a gentle rain shower or park various other cool artefacts in your immediate surroundings.  <https://app.acuteart.com/>

 # The electric vehicle revolution gathers pace